Coal in Turkey: Workers' health and safety

 Accidents which killed over 100 people include that at Armutçuk coal mine in the 1980s.
 After the deaths of over 300 people in the Soma mine disaster in 2014, new health and safety regulations were introduced.
 As of 2018, most mining accidents happen in coal mines but the reasons for Turkey's poor mining safety are not entirely clear.
 According to a 2022 study the small number of workers in trade unions and the widespread use of subcontractors contribute to poor working conditions.

 Most underground coal-mining deaths are caused by methane explosions and other gas-related accidents, as is suspected was the cause of the Bartın mine explosion which killed 41 people in 2022.
 The government has restricted access to workplace accident statistics, but coal mining is thought to be the most accident-prone sector of the economy.
 As of 2018 coal mining fatalities continue to occur in illegal mines.
 Coal miners suffer respiratory diseases such as black lung, chronic obstructive pulmonary disease, back pain, periodontal disease and other illnesses; and increased risk from respiratory infections such as COVID-19.

 According to Bianet newspaper some workers have been dismissed for joining the Independent Mine Workers' Union (Bağımsız Maden İş).

 Air pollution

 Coal contributes to air pollution in big cities.
 The Organisation for Economic Co-operation and Development (OECD) says that residential heating is emitting dangerous levels of fine particulates: so it recommends reducing particulate emissions by not using coal.
 There is a pollutant release and transfer register, but as of September 2024 no years are publicly searchable because it is not yet technically complete, and it is not known what exemptions will be granted.(see FAQ).
 As of 2024 Turkey has not joined 2 international agreements to reduce SOx emissions.

 Environment

-The environmental impact of the coal industry is both local and international.